muxinc/mux-docs/source/index.html.md

 ## Ad Support

 <p class="lang-specific video-element">
 There are currently no ad integrations supported for the core HTML Video Element integration.
-Ads will work fine, but will not be tracked appropriately.
+Ads will work fine, but will not be tracked.
 </p>

 <p class="lang-specific videojs">